“In the Beginning””

 The Great War 1914-1918 delayed the appearance of the first Dolphin senior team as all rugby activity was suspended.
 On the resumption the club was able to field Senior, Junior and Minor teams.
 Dolphin soon made its presence felt in the Senior Grade.

-Prior to the 1921-22 season the club had no official grounds but finally a pitch was secured in Ballintemple village, about 2 miles from Cork City.
+In the early years records indicate that they played at Ferry Walk, which became the UCC grounds at the Mardyke.
+By 1913 the club had begun planning their games in Church Road Blackrock, they remained there until the 1921-22 season when a pitch was secured in Ballintemple village, about 2 miles from Cork City.
 It had no pavilion or washing facilities and the players were kindly granted permission to tog out in Murphys pub and then walk about a quarter of a mile to the field.

 The Munster Senior cup was won by a strong and durable team, under the captaincy of scrum half Dicky Coleman in 1921.
 Further Senior Cup victories followed in 1943/44,1944/45, 1947/48 and 1955/56.